jhamlet/node-sake/README.md

 ### Asynchronous Utilities ###

 *   `sh(cmd, fn(error, result))` &mdash; execute shell `cmd`.
 In the callback function, `error` will be a truthy value if there was an error, and `result` will contain the STDERR returned from `cmd`.
 Otherwise, `result` will contain the STDOUT from the `cmd`.
-If `cmd` is an array of shell commands, each one will be run before the next, and only when they all complete, or an error is encountered, will the callback `fn` be called, and `result` be an array of the individual commands.
+If `cmd` is an array of shell commands, each one will be run before the next, and only when they all complete, or an error is encountered, will the callback `fn` be called, and `result` be an array of the results of the individual commands.

 Report an Issue